Ali-Mikael/IaC-deployment-prep/T6-customVMimage/T6-README.md

 ```
 - <img width="995" height="221" alt="Screenshot 2025-11-26 at 20 21 10" src="https://github.com/user-attachments/assets/e410b041-2572-4176-8702-13c21a4e11f7" />
 - <img width="924" height="452" alt="Screenshot 2025-11-26 at 20 22 29" src="https://github.com/user-attachments/assets/39b51bc3-59a2-4838-968b-c3e7d82f3ed0" />
-- Forgot to add the output lol.
+- Forgot to add the output **lol**.
-- Add it and `$ terraform apply`.
+- Add it and -> `$ terraform apply`.
 - <img width="606" height="118" alt="Screenshot 2025-11-26 at 20 24 16" src="https://github.com/user-attachments/assets/38fc652b-6ad8-4722-99e5-0770cf88de45" />
 - Had to come up with a unique name for the output. `cami` stands for `Custom AMI Instance` in this case.
 You can name it whatever you like.
 - <img width="716" height="178" alt="Screenshot 2025-11-26 at 20 24 27" src="https://github.com/user-attachments/assets/888241e9-32b9-42ea-bc4d-0cb416a26502" />
 - You don't even have to log in to the instance, as we already enabled apache before creating the AMI.
 - Just copy the public IP from the output and paste it to your browser.
 - <img width="1000" height="721" alt="Screenshot 2025-11-26 at 20 25 31" src="https://github.com/user-attachments/assets/506c87ae-2dca-479a-9307-7d8484bad6fb" />
 - Last check before tf destroying it all
 - <img width="869" height="260" alt="Screenshot 2025-11-26 at 20 26 04" src="https://github.com/user-attachments/assets/56584759-6f67-4a00-97db-ca77d16bef7f" />